KDE/kde-builder/doc/chapter_06/other-features.md

 Table of debug levels

-(kdesrc-build-color)=
+(kde-builder-color)=
 ## Color output

-When being run from Konsole or a different terminal, kdesrc-build will normally display with colorized text.
+When being run from Konsole or a different terminal, kde-builder will normally display with colorized text.

 You can disable this by using the `--no-color` on the command line, or